-The MOF also strives to refrain from concentrated issuance in the market, through active temporary use of treasury surplus into special accounts facing fund shortage as well as through active underwriting in the National Treasury.

-2-Month, 6-Month and 1-Year Financing Bills are also issued.
+The MOF also strives to refrain from concentrated issuance in the market, through active temporary use of treasury surplus into special accounts facing fund shortage as well as through active underwriting in the National Treasury In addition, 6-Month Financing Bills are issued.
+2-Month and 1-Year were issued.

-→2 In this case, Financing Bills accepted by the BOJ are redeemed as quickly as possible by the cash raised through the revenue of Financing Bills at public auction.
+✤2 In this case, Financing Bills accepted by the BOJ are redeemed as quickly as possible by the cash raised through the revenue of Financing Bills at public auction.